mdawoud27/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# Demystifying the Journey of a Web Request: From URL to Web Page
+# What happens when you type `google.com` in your browser and press Enter: From URL to Web Page

 Blog Link: [Medium]() || [LinkedIn]()